dickerpulli/spring-batch-admin-spring-boot/README.md

 This can be changed:

+1. You have other HSQLDB properties?
+	* Just change the entries inside batch-hsql.properties
+2. You prefer to use another database system?
-*	Modify or delete the file batch-hsql.properties if you have another database type
+ 	* Delete the file batch-hsql.properties
  	* Add a new file batch-[*your-db*].properties (a template can be found in the root of spring-batch-core.jar)
  	* Set the property *ENVIRONMENT* in application.properties to *your-db* (means i.e. batch-oracle.properties with ENVIRONMENT=oracle)

 Feel free to use it.
 The current version of **Spring Batch Admin** can be modified in the pom.xml.